primer/css/RELEASING.md

 1. Create a new branch

-2. Update the primer version  `npm install primer@<version>`.
+2. Update the primer version in your terminal  `npm install primer@<version>`.

-3. Update `stylelint-config-primer` to the appropriate version.
+3. Update `stylelint-config-primer` in your terminal to the appropriate version `npm install stylelint-config-primer@latest`.

 4. If you need to make changes to github/github due to the Primer release, make a separate branch.
 When ready, merge that branch into your release branch.